w3resource

 Click me to see the solution.

-61. Write a JavaScript function to find the length of longest subsequence present in given two sequences.
-Go to the editor
+61. Write a JavaScript function to find the length of the longest subsequence present between two sequences.

 It is important to understand that a subsequence is a sequence that appears in a similar relative order, but is not necessarily contiguous.